The Crossing Point

 Sexual Abuse

-SEXUAL ABUSE – for example non-consensual, unwanted sexual activity – (forcing or pressuring someone to have sexual intercourse is rape) touching, groping, being forced to watch pornographic material or participate in it, being forced or blackmailed into sexual acts with other people; forcing children to watch sexual acts; sexual name-calling; imposition of dress codes upon […]
+An example of sexual abuse is non-consensual, unwanted sexual activity – (forcing or pressuring someone to have sexual intercourse is rape) touching, groping, being forced to watch pornographic material or participate in it, being forced or blackmailed into sexual acts with other people; forcing children to watch sexual acts; sexual name-calling; imposition of dress codes […]

 Child Abuse

-CHILD ABUSE We have been made aware through the press and news coverage of cases of child abuse.
+We have been made aware through the press and news coverage of cases of child abuse.
 The abuse of children is particularly abhorrent.
-It can be as much about a lack of love and affection and care as it can be about physical or sexual abuse and we list here some of the […]
+It can be as much about a lack of love and affection and care as it can be about physical or sexual abuse and we list here some of the acts committed […]

 Forced Marriage